Why the Sea is Salt: Synopsis

 In the story a poor man begs for food from his rich brother on Christmas Eve.
 The brother promised him ham or bacon or a lamb (depending on the variant) if the poor man promised to a do a task in return.
-The poor brother promised; the rich one handed over the food and told him to go to Hel (in Lang's version, the Dead Men's Hall; in the Greek, the Devil's dam).
+The poor brother promised; the rich one handed over the food and told him to go to Hel (in Lang's version, the Dead Men's Hall; in the Greek, the Devil's dam), for a hand-mill.
 Since he had promised, the poor brother set out.

 In the Norse variants, he meets an old man along the way.
 In some variants, the man begs from him, and he shares with the beggar.
 However, when the poor man is about to share the meat, the old man tells him that in Hel/Hell (or the hall), the dwarves there love that kind of meat but can never get any.
 The beggar instructs the poor man to barter for the hand-mill behind the door, then return to him for directions to use it.

 The dwarves offered many fine goods for the meat, but the poor man stubbornly refused to sell the meat until they offered their mill.
-Going back to the beggar, he tells the poor man that the mill will create whatever he asks, but it will work incessantly until the wisher says "Good little mill, I thank you enough".In the Greek, he merely brought the lamb and told the devils that he would take whatever they would give him, and they gave him the mill.
+Going back to the beggar, he tells the poor man that the mill will create whatever he asks, but it will work incessantly until the wisher says "Good little mill, I thank you enough."
+In the Greek version, he merely brought the lamb and told the devils that he would take whatever they would give him, and they gave him the mill.

 He took it to his wife, and had it grind out everything they needed for Christmas, from lights to tablecloth to meat and ale.
 They ate well and on the third day, they had a great feast.
 His rich brother was astounded and when the poor man had drunk too much, he showed his rich brother the hand-mill (in some variants the poor man's children innocently betray the secret).

 The rich brother persuades him to sell it.
 In the Norse version, the poor brother intentionally did not teach him how to handle/stop it.
 The rich brother had the mill grind out herrings and broth, but it soon flooded his house.
 The rich man begged his brother to take it back but he refused until the rich man paid him again, as much as he paid to have it.

 In the Greek version, the brother set out to Constantinople by ship.

 In the Norse version, a skipper wanted to buy the hand-mill from the no longer poor brother, and eventually persuaded him.
 Again, the instructions for how to stop the mill were not shared.

 In all versions, the new owner took it to sea and set it to grind out salt.
 It ground out salt until it sank the boat, and then went on grinding in the sea, turning the sea salty.